 For the most part, taking care to follow the correct starting procedure can make it a lot easier to start a petrol machine.
 Here are the steps to follow for starting a petrol strimmer (although do refer to your strimmer’s instruction manual as they can all vary slightly):

 - After filling the strimmer with petrol and oil, press the primer bulb 7 times.
-Pressing the primer bulb lets some fuel flow from the tank to the carburettor and will help the engine start without too many pulls on the cord.
+Pressing the primer bulb lets some fuel flow from the fuel tank to the carburettor and will help the engine start without too many pulls on the cord.

 - Flick the switch of the strimmer so that it is ‘on’.
 Move the choke lever to the ‘start’ position.